The University of South Alabama (USA) Libraries have been a Federal Depository since 1968.

 The USA Marx Library has been a member of the Federal Depository Library program since 1968 and is one of 22 depository libraries in the state of Alabama.
 Our primary mission is to serve the needs of the faculty, students and staff at the University of South Alabama.
 We also serve the needs of the citizens of the 1st Congressional District of Alabama, with emphasis on Mobile and Baldwin counties.

 Since 2001, all materials acquired through depository or from outside sources are included in the SOUTHcat catalog.
 Many of the materials prior to 2001 are also included in the catalog with more being added as time permits.
 The collection is particularly strong in materials from the following agencies or departments: Census, Defense, Education, Health and Human Services and Justice.
 There is also a strong emphasis on materials relating to the Gulf of Mexico and the southeast region of the United States.
-For more information concerning our collection development policies, please consult our Collection Development Policy website.

 The emphasis of the collection is on Alabama and surrounding states (FL, GA, MS, TN), as well as additional states along the Gulf of Mexico (LA, TX).
 We collect primarily topographic, hydrographic and national forests/parks maps for this region.
 We have an almost complete collection of soil survey maps from the USDA for the state of Alabama, as well as a complete collection of topographic maps of the state from the USGS.
 To round out the collection, we also collect current maps for the United States, foreign countries, and the world.
 In addition, we have a limited collection of BLM maps of the western United States.